Arriving in Lisbon

 Cais do Sodré (Lisbon) to Cascais Coastal Train Line.

-If you have a few people traveling together with luggage, it may be more affordable to share an uber/ taxi, both readily available at Lisbon’s International Airport.
+If you have a few people traveling together with luggage, it may be more affordable to share an Uber/Bolt, both readily available at Lisbon’s International Airport.

 Travel Time: Approximately 30–40 minutes, depending on traffic.